 An easy and delicious cheese plate appetizer is perfect for a party, holiday entertaining, and any get-togethers!
-In this step-by-step tutorial, I’ll show you how to make a killer cheese plate every time.
+In this step-by-step tutorial, I'll show you how to make an amazing cheese plate every time.

 Let's talk about CHEESE!

 A cheese plate appetizer is an essential dish at 99% of my gatherings, holiday or otherwise.
 (It's also been an essential dish on, y'know, Tuesdays when I'm too lazy to cook dinner).